-High risk of kidnapping by terrorist groups exists throughout the country, especially in Niamey, southern areas of Diffa Region, northern and western areas, and areas bordering Mali and Burkina Faso.
+High risk of kidnapping by terrorist groups exists throughout the country, including Niamey, southeastern areas of Diffa Region, and areas bordering Mali, Burkina Faso, Libya, and Algeria.
 Targets may include foreigners (especially Westerners), journalists, nongovernmental organization workers, missionaries, and aid workers.

 The rainy season is from June through October.
 Floods, mudslides, and landslides may occur.